- Most teaching jobs in South Korea are in K-12 education although sometimes positions working exclusively with adults

 You might need to teach job-specific or business English

 Often, adult English classes are “free conversation,” for adults to spruce up the English they learned during school.
 For others, English and job-related jargon are vital to keeping their job or getting a promotion.
 Depending on your school, you might teach business English, nursing English, banking English, or other English specific to a job market in South Korea.

 If you teach children, you’ll be advised to wear something modest, put-together, and not-too-nice (in case of paint spills, marker smudges, and maybe boogers.)
 While high school teachers should update their wardrobe, too, adult English teachers especially should have a professional wardrobe.
 You don’t want to go into a 1-on-1 lesson with the CEO of a major company looking like your just rolled out of bed.
 Collared shirts and ties are the norm for men, and dresses or nice skirts and blouses are acceptable for women.

 Although the majority of teaching jobs are within K-12 education, it is possible to find jobs where you'll work exclusively with adults.
 Check out recruiters like Korvia Consulting who can help you find positions at academies teaching adult students and professionals.

-While you might be eager to get to South Korea to explore the mountains, the cuisine, and the soju, it’s important to first carefully consider which age group best suits your personality and teaching style.
-A stressful teaching job with the wrong age group for you won’t make Korea any less beautiful but it may affect your experience in it.
+While you might be eager to get to South Korea to explore the mountains, the cuisine, and the soju, it’s important to first carefully consider which age group and working schedule best suit your personality and teaching style.
+A stressful teaching job with the wrong age group or timetable won’t make Korea any less beautiful but it may affect your experience in it.
 Knowing what to expect and knowing how to navigate teaching in South Korea will be sure to make your time there much more meaningful.